Substitution effect: Graphical analysis

 Suppose the initial situation is given by the graph (with good Y plotted horizontally) with the indicated (and never-changing) indifference curves shown and with budget constraint BC1 and with the consumer choosing point A because it puts him on the highest possible indifference curve consistent with BC1.
 The position and slope of the budget constraint are based on the consumer's income and on the prices of the two goods X and Y. If the price of Y falls, the budget constraint pivots to BC2, with a greater intercept of good Y because if all income were spent on Y more of it could be purchased at the now-lower price.
 The overall effect of the price change is that the consumer now chooses the consumption bundle at point C.

 But the move from A to C can be decomposed into two parts.
 The substitution effect is the change that would occur if the consumer were required to remain on the original indifference curve; this is the move from A to B. The income effect is the simultaneous move from B to C that occurs because the lower price of one good in fact allows movement to a higher indifference curve.
 (In this graph Y is an inferior good since C is to the left of B so Y2 < Ys.)

-Elasticity of Substitution
+Elasticity of substitution

 The concept of the elasticity of substitution was developed by two different economists, each with their own focus.
-One of these economists was John Hicks, who defined elasticity of substitution as the change in percentage in the relative number of factors of production used, given a particular change in percentage in relative prices or marginal products.
-This definition is also known as the direct elasticity of substitution.
-The other economist was Joan Robinson, who defined elasticity of substitution as the change in proportion of the ratio of the number of factors used divided by the change in proportion of the ratio of each factor's prices.
+John Hicks defined elasticity of substitution—also known as the direct elasticity of substitution—as the percent change in the relative number of factors of production used given a particular percent change in relative prices or marginal products.
+Joan Robinson defined elasticity of substitution as the change in the ratio of the number of factors used divided by the change in the ratio of each factor's prices.
 These two definitions function in the same way when limited to two factors of production.